aiven/aiven-docs/docs/products/kafka/howto/enable-kafka-tiered-storage.md

 1. Log in to the [Aiven console](https://console.aiven.io/), and select your project.
-1. Choose to either create a new Aiven for Apache Kafka service or select an existing one.
+1. Choose to either create an Aiven for Apache Kafka service or select an existing one.
    -   For [a new service](/docs/platform/howto/create_new_service):